hod25/MagicMirror/pages/_pages/pi-modules.markdown

+---
+layout: single
+title: Pi Related Modules
+permalink: /pi-modules/
+---

+Many modules are working out of the box with this docker setup.
+But if you want to use modules which needs hardware of the raspberry pi the setup can be tricky.
+This step-by-step example is a showcase how to solve such problems when you want to use a PIR motion sensor.

 # MagicMirror with PIR motion sensor

-The images provided in this setup cannot cover all use cases.
-There is always a conflict between installing more packages and image size.

-So I will show in this document how to enhance an existing image.

 ## Install module MMM-Pir-Sensor

 Start image `karsten13/magicmirror:latest` on a raspberry pi and login into the running container with `docker exec -it mm bash`.
 Navigate to the `modules` folder and clone [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) with `git clone https://github.com/paviro/MMM-PIR-Sensor.git`.
 Now `cd` into the new folgder `MMM-PIR-Sensor` and run `npm install`.

-This will throw errors because these packages are needed but not installed: python3, g++ and make.
+This will throw errors because some packages are needed but not installed: python3, g++ and make.

 So we have to build a new Docker image: